jsteigelman/randomizer/README.md

 # Randomizer

 ## Description
-This is a decision-making app built with React.
-The user can input a list of items and have the computer choose one at random.
+Randomizer is a React app for random decision-making.
+Users input a list of entries (or “choices”) and Randomizer chooses one at random.

 ## Live Site URL
 [https://steigelman-randomizer.netlify.app/](https://steigelman-randomizer.netlify.app/)